AkhilGNair/sparklyr-docker/README.md

 ## Worker Usage

-May be a bit more bloat in the worker than necessary, but for ease use the same image
+May be a bit more bloat in the worker than necessary, but for ease use the same image.
+Check the workers have registered on the spark master UI

 ```
  docker service create --name spark-worker \